 If you’re giving the gift of window treatments—maybe you just bought a house—take note that Hunter Douglas supports its products with this lifetime warranty.

 For my teenage daughters, last year’s must-haves included jackets from The North Face, which both girls received.
 Thankfully, those North Face jackets came with a lifetime guarantee: “The North Face products are fully warranted to the original owner against defects in materials and workmanship for the lifetime of the product.
 If a product ever fails due to a manufacturing defect, even after extended use, we will repair the product, without charge, or replace it, at our discretion.”

-Right now you can save 50% on certain Otterbox products.
+If you’re looking for a lifetime warranty on phone covers, then you’ll want to get yourself an Otterbox.
 Whenever you get a new smartphone, I hope you’re also getting an Otterbox case.
 I have the Otterbox Defender Series and it has saved my iPhone from destruction many times over.
 About six months after I purchased my Otterbox, it broke—and Otterbox replaced it for free.
 I had to document the damage with photos, and then email the details to the company.
 But a few days later I got my brand-new case shipped to me for free.
 Good news–Otterbox ships internationally!

 Like The North Face Patagonia is a company that’s well know for providing high quality outdoor products.
 And like The North Face, Patagonia offers a warranty.
 Here is how the company describes its guarantee: